evcallia/hubitat/apps/automatic-timer/README.md

 ## Usage
 Add code for parent app and then and child app.
 Install/create new instance of parent app and begin using.

+You may also install via Hubitat Package Manager.
+Search for "Automatic Timer" and follow installation instructions.

 ### Example
 Here we'll walk through the setup of an app